shiheqing/shiheqing.github.io/_pages/cv.md

 Research experience
 ======
-* The Estimation of the CO2 Emissions for Vehicles Manufactured in the EU Based on Multivariate Features
+* Estimation of the CO2 Emissions for Vehicles Manufactured in the EU Based on Multivariate Features
   * Supervisor: Prof. Richard Chandler, Department of Statistics, UCL

 Certificates